playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 > Truth be told, this is not necessarily how I would build this component in production.
 Instead, I might ["raise the state"](https://unicorn-utterances.com/posts/master-react-unidirectional-data-flow) of "collapsed" from the `Sidebar` component to the `App` component.
 >
 > This would give us greater flexibility in controlling our sidebar's `isCollapsed` state without having to use a component reference.
+>
+> However, if you're building a UI library that's meant to interact with multiple applications, sometimes having this state lowered can allow you to reduce boilerplate between apps that share this component.